 The brand for a Westphalian horse looks like a W surrounded by a shield.
 The shield has a crown with a central cross.

 Are all warmbloods branded?
 Most Warmblood horses don’t have brands.
 Warmblood registries that have a breed specific brand typically have very strict pedigree, inspection and/or performance requirements that must be met in order for a horse to receive that breeds brand.

 What is the difference between a warmblood horse and a thoroughbred?
 A thoroughbred is a hot-blooded breed commonly used for racing (but can excel at other disciplines as well).
-A warm-blood is a cross between a hot-blooded breed (like thoroughbreds and arabians) and a cold-blooded breed (like Irish Draughts, Shires, etc).
+A warm-blood is a cross between a hot-blooded breed (like Thoroughbreds and Arabians) and a cold-blooded breed (like Irish Draughts, Shires, Percherons, etc).
 Crossing the two typically increases size while also resulting in a calmer, easier to train horse.

 Are standardbred horses warmbloods?
 Standardbred horses, like most gaited breeds, are warmbloods.

 Why do some warmblood brands have numbers?
 Warmbloods that have a breed brand as well as a number typically originate from Germany where individual horse breeding districts are identified by number.
 This number refers only to the district as multiple breeds can be bred in a single district.

 Warmbloods are versatile performance horses.
 Regardless of which warmblood breed you’re considering, these horses make strong, agile, and good-natured companions, and they excel in the show ring.
 Suitable for professionals, amateurs, or pleasure riders, a warmblood is a solid choice.